eugeniosegala/gen-ai-evaluation-framework/README.md

 ## TODOS:

 - [ ] Add links to help with suggestions
-- [ ] Add more evaluation charts for various steps (pre-analysis, development etc...)
+- [ ] Add more evaluation charts for different use-cases (training, fine-tuning, development, etc...)